hoarus/todo-list/README.md

 NEXT STEPS:
-- Create pop-up and logic to change project name
+- Create logic to select project
 - Create logic to create new project
 - Create logic to delete project
 - allow only one form at a time